He County

-He County or Hexian (和县 (和縣, Hé Xiàn)) is a county in the east of Anhui Province, People's Republic of China, under the jurisdiction of Ma'anshan.
+He County or Hexian (和县 (和縣, Hé Xiàn)) is a county in the east of Anhui Province, China, under the jurisdiction of Ma'anshan.
 It has a population of 650,000 and an area of 1412 km2.
 The government of He County is located in Liyang Town.

 History

 From 1965 to 2011, He County was under the jurisdiction of Chaohu.
 On August 22, 2011, the Anhui provincial government reorganized the province and split Chaohu into three parts that were absorbed by neighboring prefecture-level cities.

 Geography

 He County is located on the northern bank of the Yangtze River.
 He County borders Chuzhou to the northwest, Nanjing to the northeast, the three urban districts of Ma'anshan to the east, Wuhu to the south, and Hanshan County to the west.

 He County has a total area of 1318.6 square kilometers (509 sq mi), of which 48% is arable land.
 He County is situated on the Yangtze Plain and has relatively flat terrain in the southeast, with ponds dotting the alluvial plains, with the northwest of the county consisting of rolling hills.